-BC Assessment's business is to provide a stable and predictable base for real property taxation in British Columbia.
-BC Assessment determines ownership and tax liability, classifies and values each property in British Columbia.
-To meet its mandate, BC Assessment completes a property assessment for properties in B.C. every year.
+BC Assessment provides a stable base for property taxation in British Columbia.
+To meet its mandate, BC Assessment completes a property assessment for over 2 million properties in B.C. every year.

 How we assess properties

 BC Assessment estimates the assessed value of most properties (e.g. residential homes and industrial, commercial and investment properties) as of

 July 1 each year.
 Each January, your annual assessment notice provides an assessed value based on the market value that your property would have sold for on or about the previous July 1.